Consider the constitution!

 • Discuss and consider any properly submitted motion.

-6.10.
-Any substantive motion adopted at a General Meeting shall become Group policy.
+6.11.
+Any substantive motion adopted at a General Meeting shall become Group policy, subject to the provisions of section 2.3.

-6.12.
+6.13.
 If there is not a quorum for an Annual General Meeting or if the posts of Chair or Secretary or Treasurer cannot be filled the meeting shall be adjourned and reconvened within 8 weeks with members notified at least 21 days before the adjourned meeting.
 The National Executive Committee shall be informed of the situation.
-If at the adjourned meeting the quorum is not reached or the posts remain unfilled the dissolution procedure may be initiated.
+If at the adjourned meeting the quorum is not reached or the posts remain unfilled the dissolution procedure may be initiated in accordance with section 9.2.

 7.1.
 All monies raised by and on behalf of the Group shall be applied in the furtherance of the objectives of the Group.